gundralaa/Robot9/README.md

 # Robot9
-FRC Team 4450 Robot Control program.
+FRC Team 4450 2016 Robot Control program.

 This is the 2016 competition robot control program created by the Olympia Robotics Federation (FRC Team 4450).
-Operates the robot "Kelvin" built for the FRC game "FIRST Stronghold".
+Operates the robot "USS Kelvin" (an Einstein class starship) built for the FRC game "FIRST Stronghold".
 **************************************************************************************************************
 Version 9.2